TigerMax007/python-fullsms/README.rst

 * Better format for the option list
 * Pipe from stdin
 * Switch so the check command returns only the value
+* Use BeautifulSoup to get the recent messages

 Author and Copyright
 --------------------